Cluster and Node Management

 Example

-This example renames an existing cluster called lts-cluster-0 to lts-cluster-1.
+This example renames an existing cluster named lts-cluster-0 to lts-cluster-1.

 CREATE STORAGESPACE creates a new storage space.
-The storage space name must be distinct from the name of any existing storage spaces in the system.
+The name of the storage space must be distinct from the name of any existing storage spaces in the system.

 To create a storage space, you must possess the CREATE STORAGESPACE privilege for the current system.

-It is recommended that the total width on a production system be smaller than the number of Foundation (LTS) Nodes in the cluster so that loading can continue even in the event of a node outage.
+It is recommended that the total width of a production system be smaller than the number of Foundation Nodes in the cluster so that loading can continue even in the event of a node outage.

 Syntax